22nd – 28th January, 2018

 Saturday 27th January

-Choir with No Name (4pm-4.30pm): Join the Choir with No Name for an afternoon of singing and music on Saturday 27 January.
-The Choir with No Name is a choir for people affected by homelessness and other adults who may be at risk due to mental health, addiction, recovery, or otherwise socially isolated and marginalised.
+Choir with No Name (4pm-4.30pm): An afternoon of singing and music on Saturday 27 January.
+The Choir with No Name is a choir for people affected by homelessness and other adults who may be at risk due to mental health, addiction, recovery, or otherwise socially isolated and marginalized.

 Saturday 27th and Sunday 28th January

-Exchanges (12noon-4pm): Exchanges is a collection of objects and stories from across the UK offering a snapshot of what’s happening in people’s lives and homelessness throughout the UK.
-Testimonies will be shared by our actors throughout the weekend.
+Exchanges (12pm-4pm): Exchanges is a collection of objects and stories from across the UK offering a snapshot of what’s happening in people’s lives and homelessness throughout the UK.
+Testimonies were shared by Object Storytellers throughout the weekend.

-All events are free and some are bookable.
-To get tickets visit the Tate website here.
+All events were free and some were bookable.

 About the Museum of Homelessness